Skip to main content

 In addition, the AELTC was very interested in bringing information to those queuing for tickets outside the grounds (often for hours), helping to improve the experience, customer satisfaction and loyalty.
 Queue walkers used Pocket Wimbledon to give information to the public while waiting to enter the grounds.
 What we dub ‘Pocket Wimbledon’ also gives key members of staff the ability to keep track of matches in play – as it unfolds.

-Last year, a number of innovative Wireless LAN- (WLAN) based projects were introduced.
+In 2003, a number of innovative Wireless LAN- (WLAN) based projects were introduced.
 A large area of the grounds was provided with WLAN coverage, using the IEEE 802.11b Wireless Fidelity (WiFi) standard.
 This provides a relatively fast, 11 megabits per second, wireless network.
 IBM’s Ethical Hacking Team – a group that ensures the latest and best standards of security are employed – was brought in to check the entire network was secure.
 In 2004 it will be upgraded to the 802.11g standard, potentially providing 54 megabits per second, thus providing a faster service for users.

 Sports reporters are given access to the Internet from their own wireless-enabled laptop computers, allowing them to send their articles back to the office for editing and publishing as soon as possible.
 International press photographers on Centre Court were also given access to the WLAN network.
 In the past they gave their films or digital storage cards to ‘runners’ who took them off court during change-of-ends for processing.
 With the vast majority of press now using digital SLR cameras, IBM gave them the ability to send their photos over the WLAN network via their laptop to their editors, thus speeding up the time to publish.
 This was incredibly popular with the photographers and will be extended to other courts this year.